ThirteenIce2973/Three-Musketeers/README.md

 > [!IMPORTANT]
 >  As a beginner's frontend project during my junior high school terms, the code for this project is quite messy and of low quality.
 Please consider using it as appropriate.
 - Fork and use GitHub Pages
-- Git to local, edit html css js directly ` git clone https://github.com/ThirteenIce2973/Three-Musketeers.git `
+- Git to local, edit html css js directly.
+Resources are in the folder `assets`. ` git clone https://github.com/ThirteenIce2973/Three-Musketeers.git `

 ###  🌏 Secondary Development / License
 - v1.0 uses [clean-blog](https://startbootstrap.com/theme/clean-blog), Start Bootstrap LLC, MIT License.